tanixhqyadav/StayInn/README.md

 # AirBnb
-This is a Airbnb project , i have used MERN technology
+This is a Airbnb project , I have used MERN technology